 Overall, the Primare R32 is an excellent phono preamplifier.
 It smokes the Cambridge Audio 651P and is a class act, at around AUD$1000.
 Bass is deep and taught, the midrange is more fluid than lesser phono preamps and the treble, smoother and airier.

 The R32 punches up at the top of its price class.
-It’s not as transparent or airy as the Fidelity Research XF-1 for example, but then nothing is!
+It’s nowhere near as transparent or airy as the Fidelity Research XF-1 for example, but then nothing is!
 It’s smooth, powerful, extended, never fatiguing and you can always upgrade it by adding a transformer later.
 I highly recommend the Primare R32!